Home » Discover » The Celtic Sea Opportunity

 In its Future of Offshore Wind report launched in September 2024, The Crown Estate said 4-10GW of the 12GW spatial potential previously outlined, could be leased by 2030 and in operation from 2035 to 2040.

-The Crown Estate is working closely with marine users to ensure there is a balanced approach to leasing.
+The Crown Estate is working closely with marine users through their Marine Delivery Routemap to ensure there is a balanced approach to future seabed leasing in the Celtic Sea.

 the celtic sea timeline